Caitlin Clark to miss the rest of the Fever’s season because of a right groin injury

 “This has been incredibly frustrating, but even in the bad, there is good.
 The way the fans continued to show up for me, and for the Fever, brought me so much joy and important perspective.
 I am so proud of how this team has only gotten stronger through adversity this year.
 Now it’s time to close out the season and claim our spot in the playoffs.”

 Clark was injured late in a July 15 game against the Connecticut Sun, and later sustained a bone bruise.
-She averaged 16.5 points, 8.8 assists and 5.0 rebounds in 13 games in her second season in the WNBA.
+The former Iowa star averaged 16.5 points, 8.8 assists and 5.0 rebounds in 13 games in her second season in the WNBA.

-“Caitlin has worked so hard throughout this time, doing everything possible to recover and return to the court but, ultimately, time is not on our side,” Fever COO and GM Amber Cox said.
+“Caitlin has worked so hard throughout this time, doing everything possible to recover and return to the court but, ultimately, time is not on our side,” Fever COO and GM Amber Cox said in a statement. ”While we will continue working with Caitlin and provide her with every resource we have available, there is not enough time left in our season for her to safely return, and her long-term health and well-being remains our top priority.
+We are looking forward to having her back at full strength to start the 2026 season.”

+The 2024 Rookie of the Year had been trying to get back to help her team reach the postseason for a second straight year.
+She participated in full-court drills without defense during a shootaround before the Fever faced the Phoenix Mercury on Tuesday night.
+Coach Stephanie White said Thursday at practice that Clark hasn’t done much contact work yet.

+Indiana is currently in eighth place in the standings, 1 1/2 games in front of Los Angeles with three games to play.